Israel Travel Grants

 2. Offer letter from sponsoring institution -

-A formal letter, on their stationary, from an institution, company, or NGO in Israel that has accepted your application and notes the duration of the program and your responsibilities to it.
+A formal letter, on their stationary, from an institution, company, or NGO in Israel that has accepted your application and notes the duration of the program and your responsibilities.

 3. Letters of recommendation -

-Two recommendations to be emailed directly, from one Brandeis faculty member and one other person who can attest to your character.
+Two recommendations to be emailed directly to us; one from a Brandeis faculty member and one from another person who can attest to your character.
 Kindly have them email the references to email@example.com and note "Eizenstat Reference" and your name in the subject line.

 4. Unofficial transcript.

 5. Dates of travel -

 Travel can be during summer break, or over an academic semester or year.